axvr/code-dump/README.md

 Do not expect that this repo will be well organised, because it won't.

 Feel free to use or modify this code where ever and how ever you like.
-Everything here is unlicenced and in the public domain.
+Everything here is unlicenced and in the public domain, unless stated otherwise.